jstocks/dungeon/readme.txt

 - adventurer.py

 Shortcomings:
-- found an instance where dungeon randomly places H potion and doesn't mark on map
-- dungeon creation sometimes places pit at entrance
-- doesn't print original game board on win/loss; only entrance & exit and any items not picked up
 - change to your instructions: "o" is used for exit instead of "O"
 - didn't attempt unit tests (we are starting strong with our bad habits)

 Additional info:
 Hidden menu items: at user input, type "map" to print the dungeon, or "vision" [no quotations] to use the vision potion (hey, no cheating!)
-- easter egg: type "python" at user input and enjoy!
+- easter egg: type "python" at user_input and enjoy!

 Considerations:
 - we'd like to see other teams' dungeons; how they constructed it, best practices, etc.
 - perhaps a conversation/presentation for next quarter...?
-- how in the world do you create the vision potion string in fewer than 600 lines of code?!
+- how in the world do you create the vision potion string in fewer than 600 lines of code (Jeff)?!

+Happy Holidays --- see you in 2021!
+Dee, Jeff, Kishan